dataning/tensorflow-exercise/readme.md

  great.
 Machine learning classes with Jupyter notebook is very familiar with many students who learn computer programming language.
 As I'm one of these studuent, Here I've summarized some of what I have been doing when I've taken machine learning classes.

-  (Hopely, these simple and somewhat tedius codes can help!!!!!)
+  (Hopefully, these simple and somewhat tedius codes can help!!!!!)

 ## Installation files and some codes.